balena-io-examples/balena-rust-hello-world/README.md

 [Dockerfile.template](Dockerfile.template) file builds artifacts in release mode with optimizations by default and the final image does not contain build tools, Rust toolchain or the application source code.
-It contains application binary only.
+It contains the application binary only.

 This sample application depends on the [clap](https://crates.io/crates/clap) crate intentionally to demonstrate build artifacts caching.

 ## Local push

-Set your machine name in the [local-push.env](local-push.env) file.
+Set your machine name in the `local-push.env` file.
 Sample value for Raspberry Pi 3 B+ model:

 ```bash
 export RESIN_MACHINE_NAME=raspberrypi3